pretagov/projectsmigrator/README.md

 NOTE: currently we haven't worked out how to read the options for estimate from zenhub so it assumes the default storypoints. if the value doesn't match one of those then it will pick the closest story point.

+## Sprints

+You can enable transfer of sprint information with ```-f="Sprint:MySprintField"```.

+If the field is a singleselect field it will pick the closest matching option.

 ## Authentication